-Whether crossing the road or passing in front of a vehicle that is waiting to turn onto a road (from another road or a parking lot/driveway), do NOT ever assume that they see you, unless you are expressly waived on and make eye contact.
-Several years ago, while traveling near Syracuse, NY on business, I was nearly run down by a couple in a Mercedes, who were pulling out of a restaurant parking lot and completely disregarded their stop sign and were otherwise apparently oblivious to me.
+Whether crossing the road or passing in front of a vehicle that is waiting to turn onto a road (from another road, parking lot, or driveway), do NOT ever assume that they see you, unless you are expressly waived on and make eye contact.
+Several years ago, I was nearly run down by a couple in a Mercedes, who were pulling out of a restaurant parking lot and completely disregarded their stop sign and were otherwise oblivious of me.
 I, on the other hand, made the erroneous assumption that they would stop at their stop sign.

 In addition to the general road running safety tips enumerated and discussed above, there are a few additional running situations that require additional caution, such as running in the dark, running on trails and running during travel.
 Each is discussed below:

 If you must run at night, or before dawn, be extra mindful of the fact that there are may not be as many people up or out to come to your aid if you find yourself in trouble.
 Accordingly, adhere to these additional road running safety measures: